mechpen/mechpen.github.io/src/posts/2019-11-17-network-timeouts/index.md

 a dead connection.
 More details of the keepalive probes can be found at the [TCP man page](https://linux.die.net/man/7/tcp).

-When there are outstanding packets to send, a host retransmit packets if no `ACK` is received.
+When there are outstanding packets to send, a host retransmits packets if no `ACK` is received.
 The retransmission happens regardless of whether the host receives any ICMP error messages or not, as shown in the [previous section](#1.3.-icmp-dest_unreach).